 While some people are overburdened with housing costs, others cannot afford housing at all.
 The number of homeless people in the EU has risen by 70% since 2010, and more than 700,000 people are now sleeping rough all over Europe.
 We must therefore launch a Europe-wide plan for everyone to have access to inclusive, climate friendly, and decent homes.
 We support approaches such as Housing First that provide homeless people with housing without preconditions, seeing this as the first step towards integration.
-Our general aim is a fair housing market without excessive costs for tenants and buyers and where everyone can afford a place to live.
-Over the long term, there should be serious consideration given to deprivatising the housing market.

-e.
+197 e.
 Health